-Dirt and Gravel Road allocation spending must be tracked separately from Low-Volume Road allocation spending.
-Ineligibility for Dirt and Gravel Road allocations does not necessitate ineligibility for Low-Volume Road allocation, or vice-versa.
+Dirt and Gravel Road allocation spending must be tracked separately from Low Volume Road allocation spending.
+Ineligibility for Dirt and Gravel Road allocations does not necessitate ineligibility for Low Volume Road allocation, or vice-versa.

 Administrative and education/training expenses must be utilized in the fiscal year they are allotted.
 DGLVR funds cannot be used for administrative or education/training expenses after the end of the allotted fiscal year without written permission from the State Conservation Commission.
-At the end of the first fiscal year, all remaining DGR and LVR funds from the allocation must be spent on projects as outlined in Section 3.3.4.
+Requests and approvals to carry administrative and education/training funds into the following fiscal year are completed in the DGLVR GIS quarterly reports.
+At the end of the first fiscal year, all remaining DGR and LVR funds from the allocation must be spent on projects as outlined in Section 3.3.4

 Each conservation district's spending requirements are tracked in the GIS (see sections 3.9 - 3.11).
 The funds available to be spent on administrative and education/training costs are tracked in the "Claimable Admin/Edu" tool within the quarterly report tool.
+There is also a "Budget Tool" in the quarterly report and a "Spending Requirements Budget Tool" in the annual summary report that are available to assist districts with budgeting their DGLVR funds.

 The 2-year spending requirement is tracked in the Annual Summary Report tool in the GIS.
 DGR and LVR spending requirements are tracked separately.
 The total spent is calculated as the sum total of what has been spent on projects under contract, completed projects, administration, and education since the beginning of the Program.
 The spending requirement is the amount the conservation district must spend to receive the next year's allocation.
 The spending requirement is equal to the sum total of all allocations the district has received except for the last 2 complete allocation cycles.
 The difference is calculated by subtracting the total spent from the spending requirement and must be zero or greater for the district to receive the next year's allocation.
-In order to be eligible for an allocation, a Conservation District can have no more than two years of allocation unspent.
+In order to be eligible for an allocation, a conservation district can have no more than two years of allocation unspent.